Raising Children While Studying

 Postponement of exam dates

-Each set of regulations for bachelor's and master studies states that in cases of hardship, justified exceptions from the rules listed in the regulations can be made.
+The regulations for bachelor's and master studies state that in cases of hardship, justified exceptions from the rules listed in the regulations can be made.

 The University of Basel allows part-time study.
 The respective regulations for bachelor's and master's degree programs list the regular period for full-time study and state that part-time studies are possible but that the duration of study may be prolonged accordingly.

 However, the practical prerequisites for part-time studies vary depending on the subject.
-We therefore recommend consulting the respective Dean's Office or directly contacting the Institutes of Nursing Science or Exercise and Health Sciences.
+We therefore recommend contacting the appropriate Dean's Office or the Institutes of Nursing Science or Exercise and Health Sciences.